charmbracelet/bubbletea/README.md

 * [Bubbles][bubbles]: various Bubble Tea components
 * [Termenv][termenv]: Advanced ANSI styling for terminal applications
-* [Reflow][reflow]: ANSI-aware methods for formatting blocks of text and measuring widths of strings.
-Many runes, such as East Asian charcters and emojis, are two cells wide, so measuring a layout with `len()` often won't cut it.
+* [Reflow][reflow]: ANSI-aware methods for formatting and generally working with text.
+Of particular note is `PrintableRuneWidth` in the `ansi` sub-package which measures the physical widths of strings.
+Many runes, such as East Asian characters, emojis, and various unicode symbols are two cells wide, so measuring a layout with `len()` often won't cut it.
 Reflow is particularly nice for this as it measures character widths while ignoring any ANSI sequences present.
-* [go-runewidth][runewidth]: Measure the physical width of strings in terms of terminal cells.
-Many runes, such as East Asian charcters and emojis, are two cells wide, so measuring a layout with `len()` often won't cut it.

 [termenv]: https://github.com/muesli/termenv
 [reflow]: https://github.com/muesli/reflow